Gulag: Economics

 According to a 2024 study, areas near Gulag camps that held a larger share of educated elites among its prisoner population have subsequently been characterized by greater economic growth.
 According to the authors, it demonstrates long-run persistence of human capital across generations.

 Life after a term was served

-Persons who served a term in a camp or prison were restricted from taking a wide range of jobs.
-Concealment of a previous imprisonment was a triable offence.
-Persons who served terms as "politicals" were nuisances for "First Departments" (Первый Отдел, outlets of the secret police at all enterprises and institutions), because former "politicals" had to be monitored.
-Many people who were released from camps were restricted from settling in larger cities.
+Former camp and prison inmates often encountered discrimination in employment and remained subject to surveillance after their release.
+Political prisoners in particular attracted heightened attention from security organs and workplace security departments, which monitored former inmates and other individuals deemed politically suspect.

+Many released Gulag prisoners, particularly those convicted on political charges, were prohibited from returning to major cities and instead subjected to administrative exile in remote regions.